-Currently tax losses can be carried forward for 9 years and offset against up to 60% of each year's taxable income for a blue tax return filer.
-The credit limit will be reduced the table as below.

-SMEs can offset carried forward tax losses against 100% of current year taxable income.
+Currently tax losses can be carried forward for 10 years and offset against up to 60% of each year's taxable income for a blue tax return filer.
+The credit limit will be reduced the table as below.SMEs can offset carried forward tax losses against 100% of current year taxable income.
 An SME is a corporation whose stated capital is JPY 100 million or less, unless 100% owned directly or indirectly by a corporation of which stated capital is JPY 500 million or more.

-Fiscal year beginning between April 1, 2015 and March 31, 2016 Fiscal year beginning between April 1, 2016 and March 31, 2017 Fiscal year beginning between April 1, 2017 and March 31, 2018 Fiscal year beginning on or after April 1, 2018 -- -- -- --
+Fiscal year beginning between April 1, 2015 and March 31, 2016 Fiscal year beginning between April 1, 2016 and March 31, 2017 Fiscal year beginning between April 1, 2017 and March 31, 2018 Fiscal year beginning on or after April 1, 2018 Credit limit 65% of taxable income 60% of taxable income 55% of taxable income 50% of taxable income